aleixalcacer/aleixalcacer.github.io/content/resume/index.md

     I teach the second module of the SIQ025 and SIQ525 subjects included in the master's degree in Computational Mathematics.
+    The topics covered in the module are git and R packages.

 - **Research technician** | 2018 - present

     I am part of the DPI2017-87333-R project of the Ministry of Science, Innovation and Universities of Spain.
     I am in charge of conducting tests and experiments and analyzing the results.
     I have also started researching in the field of archetypal analysis, publishing several articles and posters.

 ### Francesc Alted

 - **Software analyst and designer** | 2018 - present

-    We are currently focusing on combining high performance algorithms and chunked data compression.
+    I am focused on combining high performance algorithms and chunked data compression.
     I lead the Caterva project, an open source library that allows to store large multidimensional, chunked, compressed datasets.
     I am also part of the well known Blosc project, a high performance compressor specifically designed for binary data.
-Furthermore, I am one of the main developers of a new computational engine optimized for big-data applications called Iron Array.
+    Furthermore, I am one of the developers of a new computational engine optimized for big-data applications called Iron Array.